Ode to Senior Level 2

-This classic CheerMAD post, one of our first from the summer of 2011, reminds us that it's not the number following the level of the team, but the number of hearts within it.
+With the reality of team placements kicking in at cheer camps, a reminder that it's not the number following the level of the team, but the number of hearts within it.

 Gorgeous Senior Level 2, The Headliners of ProAthletics 2010-2011, CHEERSPORT Champs

-"Please refrain from approaching an athlete if they are with their team" was a comment Tweeted by a coach from a nationally renowned gym at NCA.
-It could have been The MAJORS, Champions League or, of course, Worlds which feature the most accomplished Level 5 athletes.
-Some fans can't help themselves when they see their "idols:" they see them on magazine covers and defying gravity at our own gyms.
+"Please refrain from approaching an athlete if they are with their team" was a comment Tweeted by a coach from a nationally renowned gym.
+The MAJORS, Champions League and of course Worlds feature the most accomplished Level 5 athletes and some fans can't help themselves when they see their "idols."
+We see them on magazine covers and defying gravity at our own gyms.
 Level 4 and 5 athletes are absolutely breathtaking to watch.

-My daughter Becky, seen in these photos was one such Allstar.
+Becky was one such Allstar.
 When she quit softball because it conflicted with her Allstar schedule, her father said I should discourage her, that gymnasts were short for a reason: “Their center of gravity is close to the ground.”
-And he was a right, with a 6’4” father, 5’6” mom, Becky was the tallest girl in the 5th grade and cetainly taller than the petite tumblers.
+And he was a right, with a 6’4” father, 5’6” mom, the tallest girl in the 5th grade, Becky was already taller than the petite tumblers.

 All the private tumbling sessions we paid for couldn’t help her get her back-handspring.
 Year after year, while girls younger than Becky made higher level teams, her frustration was understandable.
 It didn’t feel fair, but she learned to accept it.